AdobeDocs/campaign.en/help/v8/config/security.md

 * Make sure that encrypted passwords are restricted
 * Protect the pages that might contain personal information such as mirror pages, web applications, etc.

-[!DNL :speech_balloon:] As a Managed Cloud Services user, Adobe will work with you to implement these configurations on your environment.
+:speech_balloon: As a Managed Cloud Services user, Adobe will work with you to implement these configurations on your environment.

 ## Personalization